In this article, we will explain best practices for implementing an EHR system.

 - Consultancy costs

-The security measures need to be HIPPA compliant.
-You can always work with an expert EHR vendor to help with Electronic Health Record software and security compliance.
+One non-negotiable: your system must be HIPAA compliant.
+You can always work with an expert EHR vendor or consultant to ensure complete compliance.

 Beyond software, you will also need to assess and implement your hardware needs.
-For this EHR implementation plan example, hardware preparation entails additional printer installation and supplying each staff member with the appropriate technology tools.
+Hardware preparation entails additional printer installation and supplying each staff member with the appropriate technology tools.